brozena/al-folio/_pages/var.md

 "recommended by psychologists, therapists, and social workers" and is intended to "track symptom data relating to Bipolar I and II disorders" <d-cite key="eMoods2023"></d-cite>.
-The version used through this period contains preset mood categories (depressed, irritable, anxious, and elevated) and allow users to log the presence and intensity on a scale of 0 to 3, where 0 is "not present" and 3 is "severe".
-The resulting dataset contains the most severe mood state per day.
-The contents of this dataset are outlined below.
+The version used through this period contains preset mood categories --- depressed, irritable, anxious, and elevated.
+Users log the presence and intensity of each mood on a scale of 0 to 3, where 0 is "not present" and 3 is "severe".
+The resulting dataset contains the most severe mood state per day as described below.

 | **EMA Categories** | **Count** |
 |-----------------------|----------------|